 Alec Baldwin says he ‘couldn’t give a s***’ if career is over after Rust shooting

-The actor said he constantly has nightmares about the accidental shooting
+Actor says he constantly has nightmares about the accidental shooting

 Alec Baldwin has been personally tormented after he accidentally shot and killed cinematographer Halyna Hutchins in October on the set of the upcoming film Rust, describing in an interview on Thursday how he has been having nightmares about guns and would have considered suicide if he thought he was responsible.